-In Fiscal Year 2018, the Department of Defense budget and related military spending (such as nuclear weapons, part of the Department of Energy budget), amounts to 700 billion dollars.3 This includes spending on the war in Afghanistan and other "overseas contingency operations."
-It does not include more than 300 billion dollars in additional spending on veterans' benefits, military-related interest on the national debt, and other security expenditures.4 At a time when millions of Americans go without adequate health care, education, and other essential services, what can justify such lavish expenditures on war and war preparations in the absence a commensurate military threat to the United States?
+In Fiscal Year 2018, the Department of Defense budget and related military spending (such as nuclear weapons, part of the Department of Energy budget), amounted to 700 billion dollars.
+This included spending on the war in Afghanistan and other "overseas contingency operations."
+It did not include more than 300 billion dollars in additional spending on veterans' benefits, military-related interest on the national debt, and other security expenditures.
+At a time when millions of Americans go without adequate health care, education, and other essential services, what can justify such lavish expenditures on war and war preparations in the absence a commensurate military threat to the United States?

 In this paper, we will show how it is possible to demilitarize the U.S. economy and foreign policy without jeopardizing U.S. or international security.
-The first point that must be understood is that most of our weapon systems and troop deployments are obsolete in a strictly military sense and are not needed for any legitimate security missions.
+The first point that must be understood is that most of our troop deployments and weapon systems are obsolete in a strictly military sense and are not needed for any legitimate security missions.
 They exist only because they uphold the power and profits of special interests in government and the private sector at the expense of middle class taxpayers.
-A much leaner and less costly military system is now possible as a result of rapidly accelerating technological advances.5 Most notably, unmanned combat vehicles (e.g. drones, unmanned tanks) are greatly reducing both the number of combat personnel and the size and expense of vehicles needed to achieve various military capabilities.
+A much leaner and less costly military system is possible that would not in any way jeopardize real security.